ukwa/npld-access-stack/README.md

   LDLc(*.ldls.org.uk - CENTRAL);
 ```

-The role of this server is to proxy user requests to the central services over the _Secure WAN Connection_.
-This is expected to be an NGINX instance that verifies the source IP addresses, handles the validation of the NPLD Player secure token, and sets up the ongoing secure connection to the central services (secured via SSL certs and a shared secret as per the original design).
+In this case, there should be a 'front door' proxy that the `name.ldls.org.uk` domain resolves to, which then passes the request along the chain (via the _Secure WAN Connection_) until it reaches the centrally hosted services at the British Library.
+This is expected to be an NGINX or Apache instance that verifies the source IP addresses, handles the validation of the NPLD Player secure token, and sets up the ongoing secure connection to the central services (secured via SSL certs and a shared secret as per the original design).
 This should not require a lot of resources, e.g. a Linux server with 2GB of RAM and at least 2 CPUs.

+This first upstream proxy needs to set the host and protocol/scheme so that the correct URLs returned in the resulting web pages. e.g. for Apache use `ProxyPreserveHost` set to `on` (default is `off`) to set the `Host` header, and use `X-Forwarded-Proto` to specify whether the protocol/scheme is `http` or `https`.
+An example _Apache HTTPD_ server configuration can be found in [the `deployment/apache` folder](./deployment/apache/).

+_TBC: Should we add more detailed docs about the intervening proxies?_

 ### Deploying the NPLD Player